sven-gerlach/workout-tracker-api/README.md

 ## Hosted Applications

+### Render
+The app is deployed on [Render](https://proload.onrender.com).
+The client is also hosted on [Render](https://proload.sigmagamma.app).

 ### AWS / Serverless
-The app is deployed via Serverless on AWS Lambda/Gateway under the URL https://ck7k22n5j9.execute-api.us-east-1.amazonaws.com/prod/.
+The app was deployed via Serverless on AWS Lambda/Gateway under the URL https://ck7k22n5j9.execute-api.us-east-1.amazonaws.com/prod/.
 Deployment is actioned via the npm script `npm run deploy:serverless`.

-### Render
-The app was also deployed on Render.
-However, Render's free tier uses ephemeral server instances that shut down after some time of inactivity.
-Whilst that is fine in principle, it takes anywhere between 15-30 seconds for the instance to spin up again, leading to rather long wait times.
-That was the main reason for looking into serverless architecture.
+This deployment strategy was shelved after AWS credits expired.

 ## Links to Related Repositories
 The front-end repo can be found on [GitHub](https://github.com/sven-gerlach/workout-tracker-client).